When picking the best web hosting, there are thousands of service providers to compare.

 When choosing a website hosting provider: focus on security, reliability, speed, and technical support.
 I hope this guide gave you some context around which hosting companies fit your exact situation.

-Ultimately, a host should give you site speed (a major SEO ranking factor), security, and ease of use so that you can focus on growing your business, not dealing with issues.
+Ultimately, a host provides site speed, security, and ease of use, allowing you to focus on growing your business, not dealing with issues.

-Once you have signed up with your host and have a website ready to attract and convert site visitors, check out my guide on the best email marketing platforms to start growing your email list.
-And to take your traffic to the next level, read my guest blogging experiment where I highlight how to maximize your link building and SEO efforts in 2019.
+Once you sign up with your host and are ready to attract and convert site visitors, check out my guide on the best email marketing platforms for 2019.

 Give these recommendations a try and happy hosting!